oversword/super-small-state-machine/README.md

 Use the `NodeTypes.MD` (machine-directive) value as the type.

-A machine directive is a string or a symbol.
+A machine directive is a string.

 ### A machine directive is performed by directing to the given stage.